apphp/ai-with-php-book/README.md

 This book will try to explain the basics of Artificial Intelligence and Machine Learning in a way that’s easy to understand.

-The official website version of this book: <https://apphp.gitbook.io/artificial-intelligence-with-php>
+The official website version of this book: <a href="https://apphp.gitbook.io/artificial-intelligence-with-php" target="_blank">https://apphp.gitbook.io/artificial-intelligence-with-php</a>

 ## **Introduction**